Skip to Content

 Primary Residence Required on Farm Property

 The VA loan program is designed to help eligible active military personnel, Veterans and surviving spouses purchase their primary residence.
-For this reason, VA farm loans require the property to have a primary residence on it.
+For this reason, VA farm loans require the property to have a primary residence.

-This means the property cannot be primarily used for business or commercial purposes.
-Some lenders, including Veterans United, do not make loans for working farms.
+The property cannot be primarily used for business or commercial purposes.
+Some lenders, including Veterans United, do not finance loans for working farms.

-Veterans might also be able to obtain a VA construction loan to build a farm residence.
-While this complicates the process a bit, it is another option that you may want to explore.
+Veterans may also be eligible for a VA construction loan to build a farm residence.
+While this complicates the process slightly, it is another option worth exploring.

 VA Appraisal Considerations